Mon 02 November 2015

 The goal this year is to make a small toy model in each class session (the class meets every two weeks, for two hours), to demonstrate some aspect of how LCA can be integrated into a more complete systems analysis.
 The syllabus will evolve, based on how well each class works, but the topics will probably be:

-The order for classes 4-7 is not finalized, and will depend on how classes 1-3 go.
+The order for classes is not finalized, and will depend on how the seminar progresses.

 Online and open classes

 My intention is to make all data and code used in the course open, and published online in this blog.
 We will use the ecoinvent database, which is a pretty big exception to the previous statement, as it is not freely available, but I don't see a way around this rather glaring contradiction for now.
 Unfortunately, the few free life cycle inventory databases are not good enough for what we want to do.

 Jupyter notebook.
 You can download the current set of notebooks.
 Note that the notebooks will require Brightway2; please follow the installation guide.